-Ins tructions: Purpose: • Blow up the balloon, pinch the neck to prevent air from leaking and hold the balloon directly in front of the child. • Purpose: To assess the child's anticipation and initiation of the repetition of an action routine.
-"R eady. set. go!"
-Focus of Observation: • Let go of the balloon, then blow it up and release it again.
-After the balloon lands, wait for the child to bring it to you.
-Wait to see if they • Another opportunity to observe the child's affect, initiation of joint attention, shared enjoyment, requesting and motor 148ehaviour. • Do not let the child try to blow up the balloon. • Again, show the child the balloon, and repeat the steps, pausing after each step to see the child's reaction. o Hold the balloon in front of your mouth. o Say, "Ready, set, go!" o Put the balloon to your mouth. o Blow up the balloon o Hold the inflated balloon over your head o Release • Repeat the procedure two more times, waiting to see if the child initiates the sequence.
+- Blow up the balloon, pinch the neck to prevent air from leaking and hold the balloon directly in front of the child. - Let the child touch the balloon.
+Say,

+"Ready, set, go!"

+- Let go of the balloon, then blow it up and release it again.

+- After the balloon lands, wait for the child to bring it to you.
+Wait to see if they request that it be blown up again.

+- Do not let the child try to blow up the balloon.

+- Again, show the child the balloon, and repeat the steps, pausing after each step to see the child's reaction.

+- Hold the balloon in front of your mouth

+- o Say, "Ready, set, go!"

+- o Put the balloon to your mouth.

+- o Blow up the balloon

+- Hold the inflated balloon over your head

+- o Release

+- Repeat the procedure two more times, waiting to see if the child initiates the sequence.